joeording3/enhanced-video-downloader-2024/ARCHITECTURE.md

   - Keep `@keyframes` defined once (in `components.css`)
   - Scrollbar styling defined once; do not duplicate across files
   - Use `btn btn--primary` and other component classes; legacy `styles.css` is removed
+  - Popup and Options consistently use `--container-bg` for surfaces and `--header-bg` for section headers.
+Text colors standardized via `--label-text`/`--text-secondary`.
+Non-standard CSS `composes:` has been removed in favor of explicit component classes.

 ## Data Flow